ayush-kumar-1/lovelace/Data Quality/Data Quality.md

 Define
 	1. Expected Language
 	2. Needs spellchecking?
+	3. Minimum/Maximum text length or token length
+	4. What constitutes a duplicate?
+Do we need fuzzy matching?
+	5. How should text be cleaned?
+How do we know if text is clean?

+#### Image Data
+Define
+	1. What is expected image size?
+How will the system handle out-of-size images?
+	2. How do we check for duplicates in images?

 ### 2. Check
 Use a data quality tool to check these qualities before beginning with modeling.